 Since the pandemic, Phil has been able to return to volunteering on the stroke ward at his local hospital, sharing his own experiences with patients and their families, encouraging them “to really focus on their rehab and exercise routines” as he found it a vital part of his own recovery.

 How Phil Gets Moving

 Phil found light exercise was a way for him to feel ‘normal’ again after his stroke.
 He told himself if he could get active and recover once, he could do it again.
 He was left unable to walk after surgery on his tumour, but starting with home exercises, he eventually he managed to get back in the gym and is improving his mobility yet again.
+At the gym he is pleased to meet other people with health conditions and exchange advice and motivation on staying active.
 On the days when he doesn’t feel quite up to the gym, Phil does small exercises like marching in place, which he learnt from his time serving in the Navy, and religiously exercises using a can of mushrooms as a weight.

 Here are some resources related to Phil's story about moving more::

 Stroke Association - Getting moving after a stroke